-Both bedrooms and living rooms blend two-floor lamps well.
+Both bedside and couch end blend two floor lamps well.
 The reason is there are two sides to the bed and couch.
 Placing three lamps is an exceptional case, and it’s needed in a room that lacks fixtures and table lamps.

 Type of Floor Lamp You Need

 Remember that your darkroom needs a torchiere, tree, or arched floor lamp.
-Torchiere being tall with facing towards the ceiling scatters the light in the entire room.
-While there are multiple bulbs in the tree lamp, due to which the room illuminates.
+Torchiere being tall with facing towards the ceiling, scatters the light in the entire room.
+While there are multiple bulbs in the tree lamp, which illuminates the room.

 Decide the Position Wisely

 Choose the right position for your floor lamp if you want its light to complement the best.
 In this, your type of floor lamp also comes into play.
 Mostly, the arched lamps are suspended over the couch in the living room or reading chairs in the library.